5hubham5ingh/video-recorder-widget/README.md

 **Contribution**

-PRs are welcome if you find any bug or to add some new features.
+PRs are welcome if you find any bugs or to add some new features.